Eroc123/thinkpad_x240/README.md

 Background
 ==========

-I have an x240 with FHD touchscreen display that I will be running Linux on.
+I have an x240 with 1366x768 TN panel display that I am running Linux on.
 I am using this public repo as a place to put all the configuration and scripts I will be using to get Linux running well on my x240 lapotop, in hopes that it might be useful to others or maybe others would contribute so we have a spot to gather the ideas on getting everything working correctly.

+credits goes to darkstego for making the touchpad configs, I forked this seeing as that repo havent been touched for a long time

 Distro Installation
 ===================

-I am running SolydK (amd64) with kernel version 3.11.10, Xorg 1.14.5.
-Installation required running the UEFI in legacy (BIOS) mode to enable the install.
-After that everything went smoothly.
+I am running Manjaro KDE (amd64) with kernel version 6.1.12-1, Xorg 11.0.
+Installation directly using UEFI without secure boot works smoothly

-*TODO* Make linux boot through UEFI.

-High DPI Issues
+High DPI Issues (NOT NEEDED FOR 1366x768)
 ===============

 The screen dimensions and DPI were not reported correctly in xdpyinfo.
 Turns out Xorg uses a logical dpi of '96' instead of the physical dpi.
 This mimics the behaviour of other OSes since many websites and applications assume a 96 dpi and setting a higher dpi would not render these correctly.